 Salads to start are moderately interesting but offer no special high notes or unique qualities, and whilst we quite enjoy a roquefort salad with jenga-layered endive leaves coated in a gloriously rich cheese, punctuated with the crunch of bitter walnut, the beetroot salad is less encouraging with its mass of featureless greens covered in a beetroot juice.

 Sides of mashed potato are cotton soft and made for soaking up flavour.
 Triple cooked chips are thick cut and imbibed with pungent truffle oil.
 Their shells are the definition of crunch, and cover impossibly soft cores.
 Toms Kitchen knows how to caress the best out of a humble spud, no doubt about it.
-A Chelsea garden cocktail is grassy-green fresh and lively with elderflower and gin.

 Service is actually incredibly bad, and an unmanned reception means a long wait to be greeted.
 The downstairs dining area is butcher shop meets cattle market, with sterile white tiled walls and piddling amounts of space per person.
 I have little doubt that I won’t be going out of my way to return.
 Average price is £55 per person.